Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/worksheet.md

 ## B. Aim and Scope

+- Problem being evaluated:
+- Is the problem signed-language literacy as durable written text, or a narrower adjacent purpose?
 - What does the source explicitly claim?
 - What does it implicitly claim?
 - Does the source make a narrow claim, a full-path claim, or both?